 Results 1–6 of 6 for "Children's Book"X related to "Psychologists urged to "stand for..."
-Refine Your Search Refine Your Search TopicChildren (4)ADHD (2)Emotional health (2)Disability (1)Parenting (1) 3 more... [+] Post-traumatic Stress Disorder (1)Sport & exercise (1)Teens (1)Hide detailsDocument TypeChildren's BookXYear2013 (2)2012 (1)2011 (3)Author/ContributorAndrews, Beth (1)Bennett, Howard J. (1)Beyl, Charles (1)Gerrell, Spike (1)Glasser, Judith M. (1) 6 more... [+] Gravel, Elise (1)Kirkland, Katherine (1)Nadeau, Kathleen G. (1)Quinn, Patricia O. (1)Simmel, Mike (1)Skead, Robert (1)Hide details Results 1–6 of 6 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AD/HD and the College Student: The Everything Guide to Your Most Urgent QuestionsThis book answers the most common questions and tackles the most challenging problems students with AD/HD face in college.Children's Book (May 2012)2.Why Are You So Scared?
-A Child's Book About Parents With PTSDThis book explains PTSD and its symptoms in nonthreatening, kid-friendly language, and is full of questions and exercises that kids and parents can work through together.Children's Book (August 2011)3.Mighty Mike Bounces Back: A Boy's Life With EpilepsyCo-written by a real-life basketball star with epilepsy, this empowering story helps kids learn to live comfortably with their epilepsy and to take control of their life.Children's Book (September 2011)4.Learning to Feel Good and Stay Cool: Emotional Regulation Tools for Kids With AD/HDThis book is a practical guide for parents, clinicians, school counselors who are trying to help children with AD/HD learn how to feel good, how to problem-solve, and how to take charge of their feelings while minimizing their upsets.Children's Book (August 2013)5.Max Archer, Kid Detective: The Case of the Wet BedIn this story, Max, who used to wet the bed, now wants to share what he knows about staying dry.Children's Book (April 2011)6.How Do You Doodle?
-Drawing My Feelings and EmotionsAs an alternative to written journaling, How Do You Doodle? is an interactive diary-doodle book for kids to scribble, doodle, and draw out their thoughts, emotions, and feelings.Children's Book (April 2013) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–6 of 6 for "Children's Book"X related to "Psychologists urged to "stand for..."
+Refine Your Search Refine Your Search TopicChildren (5)Emotional health (2)ADHD (1)Disability (1)Parenting (1) 3 more... [+] Personality (1)Post-traumatic Stress Disorder (1)Sport & exercise (1)Hide detailsDocument TypeChildren's BookXYear2013 (2)2012 (1)2011 (3)Author/ContributorAndrews, Beth (1)Bennett, Howard J. (1)Beyl, Charles (1)Gerrell, Spike (1)Glasser, Judith M. (1) 7 more... [+] Gravel, Elise (1)Kirkland, Katherine (1)Nadeau, Kathleen G. (1)Pillo, Cary (1)Sileo, Frank J. (1)Simmel, Mike (1)Skead, Robert (1)Hide details Results 1–6 of 6 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Why Are You So Scared?
+A Child's Book About Parents With PTSDThis book explains PTSD and its symptoms in nonthreatening, kid-friendly language, and is full of questions and exercises that kids and parents can work through together.Children's Book (August 2011)2.Mighty Mike Bounces Back: A Boy's Life With EpilepsyCo-written by a real-life basketball star with epilepsy, this empowering story helps kids learn to live comfortably with their epilepsy and to take control of their life.Children's Book (September 2011)3.Learning to Feel Good and Stay Cool: Emotional Regulation Tools for Kids With AD/HDThis book is a practical guide for parents, clinicians, school counselors who are trying to help children with AD/HD learn how to feel good, how to problem-solve, and how to take charge of their feelings while minimizing their upsets.Children's Book (August 2013)4.Max Archer, Kid Detective: The Case of the Wet BedIn this story, Max, who used to wet the bed, now wants to share what he knows about staying dry.Children's Book (April 2011)5.How Do You Doodle?
+Drawing My Feelings and EmotionsAs an alternative to written journaling, How Do You Doodle? is an interactive diary-doodle book for kids to scribble, doodle, and draw out their thoughts, emotions, and feelings.Children's Book (April 2013)6.Sally Sore Loser: A Story About Winning and LosingThis book discusses being a good winner/loser as well as being a sore winner/loser, and give practical solutions to fixing the problem.Children's Book (August 2012) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–6 of 6 for "Children's Book"X related to "Psychologists urged to "stand for..."